zhujun98/A-Star-search/README.md

 - The bachelor is located at 1303, 85.
 - The wedding is taking place at 1577, 1294.

+## Dependencies

+cmake >= 3.8

+## Build and run

+Make a build directory: mkdir build && cd build

+Compile: cmake .. && make

+Run it: ./Bachelor

 ## Motion model

 - The rover’s normal speed is 1 cell per island second.
 For example if the rover’s going diagonally, the time consumption is sqrt(2).
-- A simple model is used to describe the rover's speed when going uphill and downhill
+- **A simple model is used to describe the rover's speed when going uphill and downhill**

   v_uphill = normal_speed*(1 + elevation_difference/10)